This post may contain affiliate links. Please read my Disclosure Policy for details.

 Weather Delay Allows A Problem to Surface

-Last year, Debbie and I found ourselves stuck in an airplane out on the tarmac at JFK Airport in New York City.
+Last year, Debbie and I found ourselves stuck in an airplane out on the tarmac at JFK Airport in New York City, awaiting departure for Edinburgh.
 Thunderstorms kept us grounded for five hours.
 This turned out to be a blessing in disguise.
 Shortly before we were cleared for takeoff, a horrible clanging noise filled the cabin.
 One terrified woman stood up and demanded to get off the plane.

 Allergies in Italy